For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 • You may need to pay tax on the money you make online.
 If you just sell a few books occasionally, you probably won't need to pay tax.
 If you find you're buying stuff to sell on, you've probably wandered into trading – see our section on self-employment to get to grips with this.

 • Money earned overseas is still taxable.
 If you sell goods and services overseas (like selling photos online, for instance), you may also have to pay tax to other countries.
 Some sites will prompt you about this, but not all do.
-Find out about any tax treaties going to avoid being taxed twice (this also goes for international students able to work in the UK).
+Find out about any relevant tax treaties to avoid being taxed twice (this is also worth researching as an international student working in the UK).

-• Cash isn't tax-free money – it's not legal for employers to pay you without deducting tax and NI.
-People that want to pay in cash are also likely to skimp on your rights as an employee, too – so be cautious.
+• Cash isn't tax-free money.
+It's not legal for employers to pay you without deducting tax and NI.
+There's a risk that people who want to pay in cash might also skimp on your rights as an employee, too – so be cautious.
 If you earn cash, keep notes and be prepared to declare it in a tax return.

 • While you can and should claim back overpaid tax, remember that it goes both ways.
 If you don't pay enough tax, HMRC will (eventually) want it back.
 Make sure you know the rules.

-You've mastered tax – now it's time to get on top of the rest of your finances by cutting out these common money mistakes.
+You've mastered tax – now it's time to get on top of the rest of your finances by avoiding these common money mistakes.

 Ruth Bushi